learningclouddex/devops/Ansible/README.md

 copy the pem key to /tmp/<keyname>/pem
 #chmod 400 <key>.pem

-#yum install ansible -y
+#sudo yum install ansible -y

 The above command will fail and it will give the right repository url, just type it.

-#yum install git tree -y
+#sudo yum install git tree -y

 #git clone <the repo url>

 Goto, Ansible directory